JavaDevGeorgii/Sorts/README.md

-Testiтп of different types of sorting
+Testing of different types of sorting